When a sprinter does a proper warm-up their chances of having success dramatically rise.

 But if you are an uncoordinated stiff, you will initially struggle to get the timing of the drills right.

 The hardest part about these walking drills is getting the coordination down between your arms and legs.

-The vast majority of people that I have trained have looked abysmal doing these drills on day 1.
+The vast majority of the people that I have trained over the years have looked abysmal doing these drills on day 1.

 I have looked just as abysmal doing these sprinter warm-up drills for the first time as a high school senior.